 Prof. Andrea Guzzetta

-- Clinicians and researchers working in the disciplines related to rehabilitation of childhood disabilities with interest in performing research in this field
+- Young clinicians and researchers (aged less than 35 years, not turned at the beginning of the school) working in the disciplines related to rehabilitation of childhood disabilities with interest in performing research in this field

 - Education: o Medical Doctors (specialists or residents in child neurology, child psychiatry rehabilitation medicine or paediatrics) or o Master degrees in allied disciplines dealing with childhood disabilities (such as physical, occupational, speech therapy, psychology, special education and other disciplines)